mauriciorostagno/Real-Time-Weather-Data-Pipeline/README.md

 The goal of this project was to **simulate a real-world ETL pipeline**, by extracting data from an external API, transforming it, and loading it into a cloud data warehouse using only free tools.

 I wanted to explore how to:
-- Design a simple but scalable pipeline with cloud tools.
+- Design a simple but scalable pipeline with cloud tools, in this case I used Atom.
 - Solve the challenge of working under Google BigQuery Free Tier restrictions, for example cannot insert streaming.
 - Automate the process without paid platforms.